remult/remult/docs/guide/ref_entity.md

 # Entity
 ## id
 ## dbAutoIncrementId
-## key
-A unique identifier that represents this entity, it'll also be used as the api route for this entity.
 ## dbName
 The name of the table in the database that holds the data for this entity.
 If no name is set, the `key` will be used instead.